|

 gets destroyed.

-started in Wales, others say the tale started further north on the
+started in Wales, and nobody is surprised.
+Others say the tale started further north on the

 island.